Even if you don’t have a 360 degree camera or a high quality camera, you can create your own HDRI by combining existing free materials and objects.

 Adjust the width and orientation of the plane while viewing the reflected image.

-Let’s place them at an angle so that they always face the center.
+Continue to place various images and objects.
+Place them at an angle so that they always face the center.

 Distance and size are difficult to determine, but you can avoid significant errors by temporarily placing a cylinder that is about the same height as you are, or a circle that assumes the range of activities in the VR scene.

-This time we only place images, but if you want to place CG 3D objects, select a specific extension from “Import”.
+We are only placing images, but if you want to place CG 3D objects, select a specific extension from “Import”.

 Exporting the HDRI